codedthinking/Chain.jl/README.md

 end
 ```

-The chain block is equivalent to this:
+The with block is equivalent to this:

 ```julia
 result = begin